6 Data Setup for Modeling

 While min–max scaling rescales values into a fixed range, z-score scaling—also known as standardization—centers each numerical feature at zero and rescales it to have unit variance.
 This transformation ensures that features measured on different scales contribute comparably during model training.

-Z-score scaling is particularly useful for algorithms that rely on gradient-based optimization or are sensitive to the relative magnitude of predictors, such as linear regression, logistic regression, and support vector machines.
+Z-score scaling is particularly useful for algorithms that rely on gradient-based optimization or are sensitive to the relative magnitude of predictors, such as linear regression and logistic regression.
 Unlike min–max scaling, which constrains values to a fixed interval, z-score scaling expresses each observation in terms of its deviation from the mean.

 The formula for z-score scaling is \[ x_{\text{scaled}} = \frac{x - \text{mean}(x)}{\text{sd}(x)}, \] where \(x\) is the original feature value, \(\text{mean}(x)\) is the mean of the feature, and \(\text{sd}(x)\) is its standard deviation.
 The result, \(x_{\text{scaled}}\), represents the number of standard deviations that an observation lies above or below the mean.